Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 Its pavilion draws you in with a facade of meshwork and arches — seven, to be exact — inspired by The Seven Beauties, a ballet by Azerbaijani composer Gara Garayev.
 Before you even step inside, you’re greeted by graceful wooden carvings of dancers caught mid-motion.
 Each arch and figure seems to embody a distinct aspect of the nation’s spirit.

-Inside, the exhibition flows between themes of cultural diversity, natural heritage, architecture, and traditional craft.
-A personal highlight for me was the jewellery: delicate silver pieces from the 20th century, intricately made and rich in local character.
+Inside, the exhibition flows through themes of cultural diversity, natural heritage, architecture, and traditional craft.
+A personal highlight is the jewellery: delicate silver pieces from the 20th century, intricately made and full of local character.

-If you’re as curious about Azerbaijan as I was, take the time to explore.
-There’s a gentle strength in the way the story is told.
+If you’re as curious about Azerbaijan as I am, take the time to explore.
+There’s a quiet strength in the way its story unfolds.

-Tips for wanderer — Wait times are usually 40 minutes or more, but the pavilion is worth every minute.
+Tips for wanderer — Wait times are usually 40 minutes or more, but it’s worth every minute.

 Sense of Wander: ★★★★☆